-“That’s not something we’ve really discussed,” he replied after a moment’s hesitation.
-He didn’t feel the need to mention the child he and Samantha had conceived and lost, so he merely ended his statement by saying, “At this time, Princess, she’s the only one I wish to be with.”
+“That’s not something we’ve really discussed,” he replied after a moment’s hesitation, “but at this time, Princess, she’s the only one I wish to be with.”

 Tinara crawled up across the bed and then pushed him back into a reclining position.
 She stretched out on top of him and his sheet, and then lifted her chin so that she was looking up at him, nose to nose.
 “Not to worry, dear wolf.
 You won’t lose your Samantha over this.
 I won’t require anything from you except one night as tradition allows.
 Afterwards, you may return to her without concern.”

 “Without concern?”
 Merlin responded with growing indignation.
-“You don’t know what it means to be a wolf.
-If I take part in your tradition, you will be expecting children to result from this bloodline infusion -- and then expect me to leave my child or children behind?
+“You are coyote and do not know what it means to be a wolf.
+Since our species are compatible, if I take part in your tradition, you will be expecting children to result from this bloodline infusion -- and then expect me to leave my child or children behind?
 Princess, if I should ever sire a cub, it’s strongly built into my nature to be there as its father, to protect and to raise the child as my family.
 I can’t do this with the offer you present to me!”

 The lupine captain put his hands on both her shoulders and lifted her up so that he could slide out from beneath her and the sheets.
 He stood up beside the bed in nothing but his fur and looked down at her disapprovingly.

 “Princess,” he said quietly, “I like you very much.
-You are young and very beautiful, but I can’t be a part of this.”
+You are young and very beautiful, but I cannot be a part of this.”